MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/download-unified-service-desk.md

 > [!NOTE]

+> - If your organization is using a previously released version of the Unified Service Desk 4.1 client application, you must uninstall the application and then install version 4.1.1.1433, instead of upgrading to version 4.1.1.1433.
+> - If your organization is using a previous version other than the Unified Service Desk 4.1 client application, you can upgrade to the version 4.1.1.1433.
+>
-> To download older versions of Unified Service Desk, use the version selector and choose a version to see the download links.
+> - To download older versions of Unified Service Desk, use the version selector and choose a version to see the download links.
 >
 > ![Select a version using the version selector](media/usd-version-selector.PNG "Unified Service Desk version selector")